mvolkmann/blog/src/rust.md

 These are distinct types and there is not a provided range type that encompasses all of them.

-Objects of these types are regular values that can be assigned to variables, be members of structs, be passed to functions, and be returned from functions.
+Instances these types are values that can be assigned to variables, be members of structs, be passed to functions, and be returned from functions.